MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 This option is only available for the current preview version of the Azure Information Protection client.

 To be able to track and revoke a document, it must first be registered with the document tracking site.
 This action occurs when users select the **Track and revoke** option from File Explorer or their Office apps when they use the Azure Information Protection client.
-For the Rights Management Sharing application, this action occurs automatically when users select the **Share Protected** option.
+For the Rights Management sharing application, this action occurs automatically when users select the **Share Protected** option.

 If you label and protect files for users by using the [Set-AIPFileLabel](/powershell/azureinformationprotection/vlatest/set-aipfilelabel) cmdlet, you can use the *EnableTracking* parameter to register the file with the document tracking site.
 For example: